usnistgov/O-RAN-Testbed-Automation/README.md

 ```

 Alternatively, the repository may be cloned over SSH: `git clone git@github.com:USNISTGOV/O-RAN-Testbed-Automation.git`.
 To use SSH instead of HTTPS for all subsequent `git clone` operations during the installation, set `export USE_GIT_SSH=true` in your terminal before proceeding.

+> [!TIP]
+> If package updates are slow or fail due to a regional Ubuntu mirror, run `sudo ./Additional_Scripts/set_ubuntu_apt_mirror.sh` to switch APT to the Ubuntu Main Server before retrying.

 ---